 See my WORLD MOTIF page for other ideas.

 The reason for a "NET" grade is typically found on the back of PMG labels & is considered a serious issue with the note.
 A "NET" note has some alteration & is sometimes referred to a problem note.
 The "net" may also signify that the note appears better than it actually is (technically).
-Most NET explanations, why the note has such a designation, are brief & incomplete.
+Most NET explanations, listed on the back of the note holder, are brief & incomplete.
 It may have been mounted (or framed) have been restored or processed in some way.
 PMG will only guarantee that the note is genuine for a "Net" grade.
 These notes are usually avoided unless quite rare (& I don't mean "ebay rare" but rare as defined by the experts).

 With the risk of offending a few collectors, I consider any smaller subsection of the paper money hobby a niche market.
 For example, some might want to buy an uncirculated Specimen which is in less than UNC condition (EF+ to AU+) non EPQ.
 Keep in mind that Specimens were UNC EPQ to begin with and never reached circulation!
 In essence, these collectors are buying a note that has been manhandled or poorly stored.
 To me: this defeats the purpose of collecting issued UNC notes!
 When one buys a pressed EF-UNC specimen he/she has paid a premium for someone's storage mistake!
 But also remember that a specimen is not even legal tender (not real money!)
 So for me, that's like buying a worthless reproduction for a huge premium.
 If you want to buy a note with a lot of zeros in the serial number get a low # note or 1000000 (million) note!